Actress Lori Loughlin and husband facing additional charges in college admissions scandal

 Breaking News Emails

-Actress Lori Loughlin and 10 other parents accused in a massive college admissions scandal are facing additional charges, the Justice Department announced Tuesday.
+Actress Lori Loughlin and 10 other parents accused in a massive college admissions scandal are facing additional charges, the Department of Justice announced Tuesday.

-A grand jury in the District of Massachusetts brought new charges against 11 of the 15 parents charged in the college admissions case, including Loughlin and her fashion designer husband, Mossimo Giannulli.
+A grand jury in the District of Massachusetts brought the new charges against 11 of the 15 parents charged in the case, including Loughlin and her fashion designer husband, Mossimo Giannulli.

 The new charges in the third superseding indictment allege that the 11 defendants conspired to commit federal program bribery by paying off employees of the University of Southern California to facilitate their children’s admission.
 Arraignment dates have not yet been scheduled.